Table of Contents:

 Panax Ginseng (Natural)

 Ginseng is a natural nootropic that is well known to help improve cognitive function and long-term memory.
 It’s been used as a remedy in Asia for thousands of years.
+The popularity has created a large market for ginseng, leading to varied quality and active ingredients in supplements.
+This makes it very hard to establish a standard dose.

 Possible side effects: excitability and hormone reactions.